Final report for FNC19-1185

 Design analysis and calculations will be performed utilizing open sourced SimScale CFD (Computational Fluid Dynamics) software and the free Therm 7.6 software for 2D simulations published by Berkeley Lab.
-Many other tools and references will be utilized such as Microsoft Excel for calculations, PTC Creo for CAD modeling, engineering manuals and prior research by others.
+Many other tools and references will be utilized such as Microsoft Excel for calculations, engineering manuals and prior research by others.

 The key elements of the passive solar greenhouse will consist of:

-- 28×16′ greenhouse orientated east-west.
+- 28' x 16' greenhouse orientated east-west.
 This allows the south facing walls and roof to be glazed allowing maximum solar heat capture during the coldest months.
 North wall and roof will be insulated to minimize winter heat loss and maintain cooler temperatures during the hottest summertime months with minimal energy costs for both seasons.

-- The southern knee wall and roof peak will have openable windows to allow free natural convection cooling during the hottest summer months.
+- The southern knee wall and roof peak will have automatic openable doors to allow free natural convection cooling during the hottest summer months.

 - The southern wall/roof will have triple walled polycarbonate glazing to allow maximum light penetration and minimal heat loss.
 It will be supported by arched aluminum truss-work.